 - Mass Effect: Saren's theme is a menacing sounding synthesizer piece, which also plays whenever you get a Game Over.

-- The Subspace Emissary uses an electronic Dark Reprise of the game's main theme in the levels that take place in Subspace, Tabuu's realm.
+- Super Smash Bros.
+Brawl: Adventure Mode uses an electronic Dark Reprise of the game's main theme in the levels that take place in Subspace, Tabuu's realm.
 Tabuu himself has electronic music in parts of his battle theme.

 - The Twilight beasts in The Legend of Zelda: Twilight Princess are announced by distorted, muted electronic music.
 This is combined with use of Tron Lines and floating pixels to emphasize how alien they are in a medieval fantasy setting.